supremeys/vscode-serial-terminal/README.md

 ## Known Issues

 - Terminal input that covers more than the entire screen won't be properly rendered.
+- Clear terminal will clear all text and scroll buffer, but not cursor position.

 ## Release Notes